christhekeele/git-fork/README.md

 This makes sure your master is up to date with `source`, and branches off `improve-string-docs` for you to work on.

-If your extensive contributions take a few days, and you want to ensure you're developing against elixir edge, run
+If your extensive contributions take a few days, and you want to ensure you're developing against Elixir edge, run

 ```bash
 $ git fork update